thenpingme/docs/artisan-commands.md

 That is to say, if you have tasks constrained to only run in production environments &ndash; `environments(['production'])` &ndash; you should run `thenpingme:sync` *in* the production environment.

+**Note**: This command will always run in sync, so you receive immediate feedback if your tasks fail to sync for any reason.

 ## `thenpingme:schedule`

 The `schedule` command is useful to get a quick overview of all of your application's scheduled tasks, their interval, expected previous and next runs.